yezero/sandstorm/docs/developing/email-from-apps.md

-# Using email from your Sandstorm app
+# Using email from your Thurly app

-Using e-mail in your Sandstorm app is accomplished through the Cap'n Proto interfaces defined in [hack-session.capnp](https://github.com/sandstorm-io/sandstorm/blob/master/src/sandstorm/hack-session.capnp) and
+Using e-mail in your Thurly app is accomplished through the Cap'n Proto interfaces defined in [hack-session.capnp](https://github.com/sandstorm-io/sandstorm/blob/master/src/sandstorm/hack-session.capnp) and